 - Buchheit M, Manouvrier C, Cassirame J, Morin JB.
 Monitoring Locomotor Load in Soccer: Is Metabolic Power, Powerful?
 Int J Sports Med 2015; 36: 1149–1155 [PubMed]

-In addition to the above information, we also felt it may be beneficial to provide you with ‘arbitrary’ metabolic power zones classifications (Table 5) which have been adapted from research on professional football players (39).
-However, it is important to understand these zones have been constructed using arbitrary zones and based upon a specific population.
+In addition to the above information, we also felt it may be beneficial to provide you with ‘arbitrary’ metabolic power zone classifications (Table 5) which have been adapted from research on professional football players (39).
+However, it is important to understand these zones have been constructed using arbitrary zones and based on a specific population.

 Real-Time vs. Post-Game Analysis

-Although not directly related to the quality of the wearable devices, these errors often play a trivial but frustrating part of any sport scientists attempt to collect high-quality data.
+Although not directly related to the quality of the wearable devices, these errors often play a trivial but frustrating part in any sport scientist’s attempt to collect high-quality data.

-- Failure to input, or lack of correct athlete information on systems computer programme.
+- Failure to input, or lack of correct athlete information on the system’s computer programme.

 - Failing to adequately charge the units prior to usage.

-- Switching units on approximately 5-minutes prior to usage in the area (e.g. field) about to be used.
+- Switching units on approximately five minutes prior to usage in the area (e.g. field) about to be used.